LinkedInAttic/inject/README.markdown

 Building From Source
 ===
-We have a whole section on building from source. [[Building From Source|0.4.x Building Inject From Source]] has all the juicy details.
+We have a whole section on building from source.
+[Building From Source](https://github.com/linkedin/inject/wiki/0.4.x-Building-Inject-From-Source) has all the juicy details.

 Next Steps
 ===